-- Salaries and fringe benefits expenses increased due to normal salary increases and with the assumption that vacancies will be filled. - Service expenses are decreasing in FY 2024 due to an agency wide effort to reduce non-personnel budget requests. - Supply expenses increased due to a computer replacement contingency. - Miscellaneous expenses increased due to projected increases in Medical Exams and Drug Testing.
+- Salaries and fringe benefits expenses increased due to normal salary increases and with the assumption that vacancies will be filled. - Service expenses are decreasing in FY 2024 due to an agency wide effort to reduce non-personnel budget requests.
+Temporary help moved to General Function. - Supply expenses increased due to a computer replacement contingency. - Miscellaneous expenses increased due to projected increases in Medical Exams and Drug Testing.